byerlikaya/SmartRAG/docs/en/getting-started.md

 ---
 layout: default
 title: Getting Started
-description: Quick installation and setup guide for SmartRAG
+description: Install and configure SmartRAG in your .NET application in just a few minutes
 lang: en
 ---